varnishcache/varnish-cache/doc/sphinx/phk/patent.rst

 	FreeBSD committer       | BSD since 4.3-tahoe
 	Never attribute to malice what can adequately be explained by incompetence.

-Today (20190517) Arturs `Fastly <https://fastly.com>`_, company
+Today (20190517) Artur's `Fastly <https://fastly.com>`_, company
 went public on the New York Stock Exchange, and went up from $16 to $24 in a matter of hours.
 So-called "financial analysts" write that as a consequence Fastly is now worth 2+ Billion Dollars.

-I can say with 100% certainty and honesty that there is no way I could *ever* have done that, that is entirely Arturs doing and I know and admire how hard he worked to make it happen.
+I can say with 100% certainty and honesty that there is no way I could *ever* have done that, that is entirely Artur's doing and I know and admire how hard he worked to make it happen.

 Congratulations to Artur and the Fastly Crew!

-But I will steal some of Arturs thunder, and point to Fastlys IPO as proof that at least once in my career, I had a unique idea worth a billion dollars :-)
+But I will steal some of Artur's thunder, and point to Fastlys IPO as proof that at least once in my career, I had a unique idea worth a billion dollars :-)